Day 24: Pre-flight Checklists for Copy

 - Words that engage in the user’s imagination (“imagine if …”, “let’s pretend that”)

-- Copy that connects the dots for the reader (like explaining what a 15% increase in revenue means)
+- Connects the dots for the reader (explain what a 15% increase in revenue means for the customer)